Why every millisecond matters

-Let’s skip the platitudes: your website’s speed directly impacts your revenue.
+Your website’s speed directly impacts revenue.
 According to Cloudflare’s measurements, every 100 ms improvement in load time can increase conversions by up to 7%.
 Google’s data shows that if a page takes more than 3 seconds to load, 53% of visitors simply close the browser.

 This isn’t just about user experience.
-In 2026, Core Web Vitals directly influence Google’s search rankings, and the standards have gotten stricter.
-If your competitor’s site is faster than yours, they rank higher - and you lose organic traffic.
+In 2026, Core Web Vitals directly influence Google’s search rankings, and the standards have tightened.
+If your competitor’s site is faster than yours, they rank higher and you lose organic traffic.

-In 2026, Google places even greater weight on mobile performance in rankings, and the INP metric has become one of the most critical factors - slow interactions directly hurt your position.
+In 2026, Google places even greater weight on mobile performance in rankings, and INP has become one of the most critical factors.
+Slow interactions directly hurt your position.

-You can measure these using PageSpeed Insights and Google Search Console.
-PageSpeed Insights shows two types of data: lab data (simulated testing with Lighthouse) and real user data (CrUX - Chrome User Experience Report).
+Measure these via PageSpeed Insights and Google Search Console.
+PageSpeed Insights shows two types of data: lab data (simulated testing with Lighthouse) and real user data (CrUX, Chrome User Experience Report).
 Rankings are based on real user data.

 Images typically account for 50-70% of a web page’s bandwidth consumption.
 If you only do one thing from this article, make it this.